Zhengxu Yan

 Adaptive Operations Management in Buildings: A Reinforcement Learning Approach for Operational Adaptability in Healthcare Facilities

-• Introduced a Reinforcement Learning-based framework to enable adaptive and integrated operations management in healthcare facilities, optimizing spatial, social, and operational performance through coordinated resource sharing.
+• Introduced a reinforcement learning-based framework to enable adaptive and integrated operations management in healthcare facilities, optimizing spatial, social, and operational performance through coordinated resource sharing.

 Work Experience